Students are required to have an honours degree (2:2 or above). We do not accept nursing degrees.

 Months of entry

-This course is aimed at those who already have a degree and some prior healthcare or related experience, and are committed to providing excellence in care.
+This two-year accelerated course is for those who already have an undergraduate degree and some prior healthcare or related experience, and are committed to providing excellence in care.

 Teaching follows an enquiry-based, person-centred approach, which will build on your existing skills.
 It also incorporates shared learning with other disciplines and professions, developing your clinical leadership skills and preparing you for practice.